Narcissist swindles taking over

 One may also come to discern:

 2. Fantasies of ideal love: In a hybrid church like SRF (Self-Realization Fellowship) a part of the liturgy revolves around crying to God Mother for her love - loving Mother God is part of its ritual.
 It may breed depressons and much else, and is quite an example and may reveal exclusiveness of attitutes (cf. point 9) in some in addition.

 3. Being unique and of a high class with its associations: It is taught in SRF that those who get initiated are specially favoured, have particularly good karma, and most others may have to be left outside of those much favoured circles, maybe for lifetimes.

 The idea of staying away from others is taken so far in monastic circles as they tend to retire from contact with lay members.
 A previous leader of SRF, Daya Mata (1914-2010), also lived in another place than most SRF monastics for thirty years without their knowing (!).
 After those news broke out, one third of the SRF monastics left the premises too for some reason or other.
 [More]

 5. Self-entitlement compliance: The founding guru entitled his own gurus "divine descensions", avatars, and Christs, and members comply with such titles "up in the clouds."
 Big titles on hollow legs may be bad if overblown or untrue.
 It is far easier to claim than to substantiate or verify properly.
-That is where the problem lies to some, after being gullible at first.
+That is where the problem lies to some, after being gullible in the first place.

 7. Recognising feelings of others outside - maybe or not.
 There may be dilemmas in sticking to the regulated way of life (boss-given) even though it hurts one's mate.
 That sort of ruthlessness may be found, and loss of much frivolity.
 [More]